How to Freeze Panes in a Microsoft Excel Sheet? 6 Easy Steps

 If you want to freeze everything above and to the left of the selected cell, choose “Freeze Panes.”

-If you only want to freeze the top row, choose “Freeze Top Row.”
+If you want to freeze only the top row, choose “Freeze Top Row.”

 7. Verify the Freeze: